SaadAhmad123/terraform-saadahmadaws-gatsby_static_app/README.md

 ## Important Notes

 - This module creates public resources.
 Ensure that sensitive information is not exposed in your Gatsby build.
-- The CloudFront distribution uses the default CloudFront certificate.
-For custom domains, additional configuration is required.
+- For custom domains, additional configuration is required as shown in the advanced deployment example.
 - The module performs a CloudFront cache invalidation after each deployment, which may incur additional costs.

 ## Customization

-You can modify the `aws_cloudfront_distribution` resource to add custom behaviors, change the price class, or adjust caching settings as needed for your specific use case.
+You can modify the `aws_cloudfront_distribution` resource within the module to add custom behaviors, change the price class, or adjust caching settings as needed for your specific use case.

 ## Security Considerations

 - The S3 bucket is not publicly accessible.
 All access is controlled through CloudFront.
 - Ensure that your AWS credentials are kept secure and not exposed in your Terraform code.
+- Use IAM roles and least privilege principle when setting up AWS access for Terraform.

 ## Cost Considerations

 This module uses AWS services that may incur costs.
 Be aware of the pricing for S3, CloudFront, and CloudFront invalidations in your AWS account.
+Monitor your usage and set up billing alerts if necessary.

 ## Requirements